In Utero: Background

+Nirvana chose Albini to record their third album.
+Cobain said he chose Albini because he had produced two of his favorite records, Surfer Rosa (1988) by the Pixies and Pod (1990) by the Breeders.
+Cobain wanted to use Albini's technique of capturing the natural ambience of a room via the placement of several microphones, something previous Nirvana producers had been averse to trying.

-Nirvana ultimately chose Albini to record its third album.
-Albini had a reputation in the American independent music scene as being critical of the mainstream music industry and had a strict preference for analog recording than digital.
+Albini was known in the American independent music scene for his criticism of the mainstream music industry and had a strict preference for analog recording rather than digital.
 He sent a disclaimer to the British music press denying rumors of his involvement with Nirvana, only to receive a call from Nirvana's management a few days later.
 Albini dismissed Nirvana as "R.E.M. with a fuzzbox" and "an unremarkable version of the Seattle sound".
-However, he accepted the job because he felt sorry for them, perceiving them as "the same sort of people as all the small-fry bands I deal with", at the mercy of their record company.
+However, he accepted the job because he felt sorry for them, perceiving them as "the same sort of people as all the small-fry bands I deal with," at the mercy of their record company.

-Cobain said he chose Albini because he had produced two of his favorite records, Surfer Rosa (1988) by the Pixies and Pod (1990) by the Breeders.
-Cobain wanted to use Albini's technique of capturing the natural ambience of a room via the placement of several microphones, something previous Nirvana producers had been averse to trying.
-Before the recording, the band sent Albini a tape of the demos they had made in Brazil.
-In return, Albini sent Cobain a copy of the PJ Harvey album Rid of Me (1993) to give him an idea of the acoustics at the studio where they would record.
+Before recording began, Nirvana sent Albini a tape of the demos they had made in Brazil.
+In return, Albini sent Cobain a copy of the then-unreleased PJ Harvey album Rid of Me (1993) to give him an idea of the acoustics at the studio where they would record.
+Albini said that Cobain was impressed with the sound of Harvey's vocals on the album, "He really liked the way her singing came across.
+He was a fan."